 Position it above the table.
 You can set the transform as follows:

-Add a RigidBody to the sphere and add an XR Grab Interactable.
-Set the XR Grab Interactable movement type to Velocity Tracking and check the Force Gravity on Detach checkbox.
+checkbox.
 At this point you should be able to run the game and grab the sphere.
 You can even throw it!
 Unfortunately you’ll find it hard to get any momentum from the throw.
 Run the game and try to throw the sphere.

 The reason you can’t throw it well is because the ball is colliding with your hands.
 When you let go of the grip button, the ball will start to collide and immediately fall down.
-If you don’t want interactors to work with it change the Layer of the ball to a new layer called Grab.
+If you don’t want interactors to work with it change the Layer of the ball to a new layer called Grab

-Go to Edit | Project Settings | Physics and go to the Layer Collision Matrix.
-Uncheck the box that is the intersection between Avatar and Grab.
+and go to the Layer Collision Matrix.
+Uncheck the box that is the intersection between Avatar

 Unfortunately the ball is not shared between all of the players.
 Each player sees the ball only for themselves.

-To fix this we’ll need to add a Realtime Transform component to the ball.
-This will automatically add a Realtime View component to it as well.
+component to it as well.
 In order manage the ownership of these objects we’ll need each player to request ownership of the ball when it is grabbed.
-Create a new script component on the ball called Grabbable.
-Use the following code:
+Create a new script component on the ball called Grabbable

 using Normal.Realtime;